 Yes.
 The Evening Executive MBA program is designed around dynamic, in-person weekly meetings on campus in Chapel Hill.
 This format allows you to expand your local network through regular face-to-face contact with faculty and your cohort, and to stay motivated and on task as you work toward the degree.
 It also gives you the flexibility to manage family and work obligations—including business travel—for the rest of the week.

-No. In fact, it’s just the opposite: our full-time faculty teach across our MBA program formats and opportunities to teach in the Evening MBA program are coveted.
-Faculty members enjoy the caliber and expertise of executive MBA students and love engaging with the real-world, current workplace challenges executive MBA students bring to the classroom.
+No. In fact, it’s just the opposite: our full-time faculty teach across our MBA program formats and opportunities to teach in the Evening Executive MBA program are coveted.
+Faculty members enjoy the caliber and expertise of working professional MBA students and love engaging with the real-world, current workplace challenges they bring to the classroom.

-Professionals who live in proximity to the Chapel Hill campus can benefit from either the Evening or Weekend MBA program—it really comes down to the demands of your schedule and the way you like to learn.
-The Evening MBA program is a good fit for students who learn best with short but regular contact with faculty and classmates.
+Professionals who live in proximity to the Chapel Hill campus can benefit from either the Evening or Weekend Executive MBA program—it really comes down to the demands of your schedule and the way you like to learn.
+The Evening Executive MBA program is a good fit for students who learn best with short but regular contact with faculty and classmates.
 The Evening MBA program’s weekly class meetings extend into late evening hours, which works better for some students than others, depending on work and family obligations.
-The Weekend MBA Program is best suited to students who thrive in an immersive setting.
-Being in residence on campus for one weekend every three weeks means you can really concentrate on the work.
-But it also means you need to be self-directed enough to keep up with coursework between your sessions.
+The Weekend Executive MBA Program is best suited to students who thrive in an immersive setting.
+With less frequent class meetings, Weekend MBA students need to be self-directed enough to keep up with coursework between classes.
 So, our advice is to consider your learning style and life and work obligations.
 Please contact us to learn about how students balance their lives with both programs.

 Most students spend 12 to 20 hours per week in individual study or team meetings, in addition to class time.